 - Recycle Responsibly: Donate or recycle unwanted decor like glass and metal.

-A waste-conscious mindset keeps your home green and organized.
+Having a waste-conscious mindset keeps your house tidy and green.

 Traditional vs. Eco-Friendly Decor: A Comparison